pielegacy/learninguno/Readme.md

 # Uno Quick Start
+---

+**This project is based on the Uno Quickstart and was used for this Medium article I wrote.**

+---
 This repository is a basic sample for an [Uno](http://platform.uno/) application which cross-targets UWP, iOS, Android and WebAssembly.

 Use the Visual Studio's UWP tooling on Windows, such as